RawanMourad/Dog-Breed-Classification-using-Pretrained-Image-Classifiers/README.md

 ## Project Files

-- `[file name].ipynb`: Jupyter Notebook containing the code for the project.
+- check_images.py: Jupyter Notebook containing the code for the project.
-- `[folder name]/`: Directory containing the dog images dataset.
+- pet_images: Directory containing the dog images dataset.
 - `README.md`: This file, providing an overview of the project.

 ## Getting Started